3rd Tank Battalion: Gulf War I

-The battalion joined the 1st Marine Division upon that unit's arrival in Saudi Arabia on 15 August 1990.
+The battalion joined the 1st Marine Division upon that unit's arrival in Saudi Arabia on 15 August 1990, with the 3rd Tank Battalion mainly using M60A1s.
 They remained in support of the 7th Marine Regiment known as Task Force "Ripper."
 Alpha company was attached to 1/7 during the war.
 During Operation Desert Storm, the battalion fought a four-day ground campaign from 24 to 28 February 1991, and returned to the United States in April 1991.
 3rd Tank Battalion and all of its subordinate companies were awarded the Navy Unit Citation for the period 14 Aug 1990 – 16 Apr 1991.
 The battalion was deactivated on 1 June 1992.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
 3rd Tanks was presented with the following awards: